-Walking Hadrian’s Wall for many is their first UK national trail or long distance walk, it was certainly mine and I had the most wonderful time – you can read all about my wee jaunt along the wall here.
+Walking Hadrian’s Wall for many is their first UK national trail or long distance walk, it was certainly mine and I had the most wonderful time – you can read all about my wee adventure along the wall here.

 The 84 miles of the Hadrian’s Wall Path can be completed in 5 days at a comfortable pace.
 It is after all not a race.

-As someone that usually tends to the of the “ I’m off” school of thought – there is a little of planning required for this walk to make life a little easier for you.
+As someone that usually tends to be of the “ I’m off” school of thought – there is a little of planning required for this walk to make life a little easier for you.